 If you wish to write modified track metadata from the library into file tags, check the box in.

 - Track Inline editing:

-Double-click on a field in the library.
+Select any track in the library and click on the field you want to edit.
 If the field is editable, it will become an editable text box.
 Enter a value and hit Enter when you are done.